Paris–Nice: Finishes

 In recent editions, the Col d'Èze has continued to feature prominently.
 For instance, in the 2025 Paris–Nice, Matteo Jorgenson delivered a remarkable performance by dropping all competitors on the Col d'Èze while wearing the yellow jersey, solidifying his overall win.

-The Col d'Èze remains an iconic and challenging ascent, symbolizing the climactic battles that define the "Race to the Sun."
+The Col d'Èze remains a challenging ascent, symbolizing the climactic battles that define the "Race to the Sun."

 Jersey colours

 Clément Lhotellerie, polka dot jersey in the 2008 race.

 Since 2008, the overall leader has worn a yellow jersey.
 At the creation of the race in 1933, the leader's jersey was blue and gold, evoking the Mediterranean sunny sky.
 In 1946, the leader's jersey was green.
 In 1951, the organization opted for a yellow jersey with orange piping; before changing to all-white from 1955 to 2001.
 In 2002, after the race was obtained by ASO, the leader's jersey was yellow and white, before changing it to yellow in 2008, reflecting the Tour de France leader's jersey.
 In 2018, the yellow jersey features a white bar (same style as the Critérium du Dauphiné yellow jersey).

 The points classification leader's jersey has been green since 2008.
 It was green from 1954 to 1984, and there was no points classification from 1985 to 1996.
 The points jersey was pink and purple in 2000 and 2001, and green and white from 2002 to 2007.

 The King of the Mountains jersey has white with red polka dots, as in the Tour de France, since the race's takeover by ASO.
 The classification was introduced in 1952 and the jersey colour changed several times.
 In the 1970s it was yellow and red; later, it was white and purple.
 In 1984, the jersey became yellow and blue (the colors of sponsor Crédit Lyonnais); the following year, it was blue.
 Agrigel became its sponsor in 1990, and changed the colors to yellow and blue.

 The best young rider's jersey was introduced in 2002, when it was blue and white.
 It has been white since 2007.